FREQUENTLY ASKED QUESTIONS (FAQ)

 - Most models can make a lot of money overseas.

-Taiwan: Similar to the Thailand market they gravitate towards younger models and again, Eurasian looks are popular for television commercials and catalogues.
+- Taiwan: like the Thailand market they gravitate towards younger models and again, Eurasian looks are popular for television commercials and catalogues.

-The key to enjoying yourself and dealing with things you aren’t accustomed is to communicate with your agent and also your mother agent back home.
-I’m constantly in touch with models I place overseas.
-Usually it is good news and going over work, but I do deal with the occasional homesick model, and in some cases (thankfully not often), problems.
+The key to enjoying yourself and dealing with things you aren’t accustomed is to communicate with your agent and your mother agent back home.
+We are constantly in touch with models we place overseas.
+Usually, it is good news and going over work, but I do deal with the occasional homesick model, and in some cases (thankfully not often), problems.

 The relationship of your U.S. agency with the foreign agency is extremely important: There aren’t many placement agencies that are connected with the right agencies overseas, having a good mother agent is important.
 You want to ensure you are being placed with the top agencies in Asia, it makes all the difference.

 Before leaving overseas, get a Skype account and learn how to use it effectively.
 It’s a great tool to keep in touch with family and can dramatically reduce communication costs.

 Always remember that being in a foreign country is different than being in the States.
 Communicate with your mother agent regularly about things good and bad and heed their advice.
 Because of the time change, email will be the predominate method of communicating.

 Move around from market to market.
 Some models decide to stay in Asia years at a time, they work in different countries, not just to break things up, but the busy seasons can vary.
 Coming back to the States often can get expensive but moving from one Asian country to another is much more affordable.
 I highly recommend being open to working in Asia 6 months or longer if you decide to go.